PB2204/JS-HTTP/README.md

 ## Overview

-JS-HTTP is a lightweight JavaScript library that simplifies making HTTP requests in your web applications.
-It provides a straightforward API for making GET and POST requests using the Fetch API.
+JS-HTTP is a lightweight JavaScript library that simplifies making various HTTP requests in your web applications.
+It provides a straightforward API for making GET, POST, PUT, DELETE, OPTIONS, HEAD, CONNECT, TRACE, and PATCH requests using the Fetch API.

 ## Examples